Actor, Producer, Rapper, Comedian & Songwriter

 Prior to moving to London, Steve served in Chicago as Managing Director of the Institutional Group within Northern Trust Asset Management.
 In this role he was responsible for global strategic planning, marketing, product development, client servicing and sales related to the institutional asset management business.

 Steve holds a B.A. in economics and history from Duke University and an MBA with concentrations in marketing and finance from the J. L. Kellogg Graduate School of Management at Northwestern University.

 He is a member of the board of Miami Corporation, and of the board and the executive committee of Rush University Medical Center.
 He also serves on the Duke University Trinity College Board of Visitors and the boards of the Solti Foundation, and the British American Business Council.
 He is a member of the Financial Services Roundtable and serves as the Chairman of the Retirement Security Coalition.
 He is also a member of the Economic Club of Chicago, the Chicago Commonwealth Club, the London Capital Club and the Worshipful Company of International Bankers.

 Bordier & Cie

-Mr. Grégoire Bordier joined Bordier & Cie, Private Bankers in Geneva, at the beginning of 1997 and heads the bank’s research and marketing department, as well as new business development.
+Mr. Grégoire Bordier joined Bordier & Cie, Private Bankers in Geneva, at the beginning of 1997.

 Prior to joining Bordier & Cie, Mr. Grégoire Bordier worked for the Credit Suisse First Boston Group as a merger & acquisition specialist.
 In both New York and London, he focused on merger & acquisition of financial institutions, in particular asset management companies.